‘THE SONTARAN STRATAGEM/THE POISON SKY’

 The Doctor gets on well with Christian Cooke as Private Ross Jenkins which I was glad about.
 There’s at least someone in U.N.I.T. the Doctor likes, even when Luke Rattigan names Ross a U.N.I.T. ‘grunt’.

 Most importantly, this story features the return of the Doctor’s oldest foes – the potato-headed Sontarans.
-I first came across the Sontarans in the TV tale called ‘The Two Doctors’ with Colin Baker.
+I first came across the Sontarans in the TV story called ‘The Two Doctors’ with Colin Baker.

 I eventually saw ‘The Time Warrior’ with Jon Pertwee.
 Here, the Sontarans are played by Christopher Ryan and Dan Starkey.
 Christopher Ryan appears as General Staal of the Tenth Sontaran Battle Fleet.